 Just about everyone agrees that it’s tough to recruit IT talent.
 Whether you’re the CIO of Adobe or you’re launching a tech startup, people with the right IT skills are just about as scarce as unicorns (the mythical creature that is, not the tech companies with billion dollar valuations).
-A recent study by Indeed found that 86% of tech recruiters said hiring technical talent is challenging, and 83% said the lack of talent has hurt their business.
+A recent study by Indeed found that 86% of tech recruiters said hiring technical talent is challenging.

 But there’s more to the problem than a lack of qualified talent.
 The way companies approach and hire also keeps many from achieving their hiring goals.
 Problem areas include less-than-competitive salary packages, slow hiring cycles, and a tarnished employer brand.

 So how big is the problem—and more importantly, what can you do about it?

 What exactly do we mean when we say that IT talent is scarce?
 Is the problem that we’re not producing enough new talent to fill open roles?
 That’s partly to blame, but the challenge of IT scarcity extends even deeper, with ramifications like:

 - Longer time-to-fill—Waiting to find the perfect candidate or simply not attracting qualified talent at all leads to positions going unfilled for longer periods of time.